Wilfriedtech-cyber/Detection-and-Monitoring-Homelab-In-work-/README.md

 This lab is a living project.

 Upcoming improvements will include:
-- More attack simulations
+- More attack simulations( Mittre Caldera )
 - Custom detection rules
 - Additional data sources
-- Expanded network segmentation
 - Threat hunting scenarios

 ---